 The process is not as complicated as it seems from the description here but there are many important interconnected deadlines.
-Dates will change from year to year and this page may not always be up to date, so the best source for information is at the graduate school page .

 The Ph.D. degree is officially conferred at one of only three official graduation dates:

 The precise dates change from year to year so see the graduate school listing of deadlines

 When you get close to finishing you'll want to look at the formatting requirements and download the LaTeX template.

 Step 2.
 Apply for graduation

 To do this, log into the ACES Student Center, click on the Services tab, and then on Apply for Graduation.
 If you applied to graduate in the previous term but did not graduate, you will need to apply again for the current term.

 Even if your committee has not changed, you must again submit the committee approval form and do this 30 days before the thesis defense.You must again designate a minor area representative and justify your choice.
 A sentence of the form Professor X is an expert on Y which is related to my research on Z.